Esri/hub.js/docs/src/guides/hub-entities.md

 ### Hub Initiatives

 A Hub Initiative is a broad umbrella of a real-world project.
 It can be associated with a Hub Sites and one or more Hub Projects.
-It has a [banner image](), and can optinally have a [layout]().
+It has a [banner image](), and can optionally have a [layout]().

 In ArcGIS Online, the item type is `Hub Initiative`